-Bear Grylls has fast become the hero of many boys, teenagers and grown men alike.
-Since his TV début in 2005, Bear’s programmes have captured the hearts of millions of viewers across the globe.
-Of course, his feats are impressive and at times disturbing (floating in a rotting zebra carcass down a river gets my vote), but it’s Bear’s generous nature and tenacity which continue to blow away his fans.
+Bear Grylls has quickly become the hero of many boys, teenagers, and grown men.
+Since his TV début in 2005, Bear’s programs have captured the hearts of millions of viewers across the globe.
+Of course, his feats are impressive and, at times, disturbing (floating in a rotting zebra carcass down a river gets my vote), but it’s Bear’s generous nature and tenacity that continue to blow away his fans.

 1. Climb Everest (or Ben Nevis)

-Bear is famous for being one of the youngest people to ever climb Everest.
+Bear Grylls is famous for being one of the youngest people ever to climb Everest.
 In fact, he is the youngest Briton to have climbed this behemoth of a mountain.
 In 1998, just eighteen months after injuring his back, Bear bravely climbed to the summit at the tender age of 23.
-Reaching it had been a childhood dream of Bear’s since his late father gave him a picture of the mountain when the whippersnapper was only 8 years old.
+Reaching it had been Bear’s childhood dream since his late father gave him a picture of the mountain when the whippersnapper was only eight years old.

-You don’t have to do the same just to get your ‘Bear’ necessities as A. it’s expensive B. it’s dangerous and C. your month deadline will be over months before you even plant your left toe at the base.
-Try Ben Nevis instead: the summit, at 1,344 metres (4,409ft) above sea level, is the highest in the British Isles.
+You don’t have to do the same to get your ‘Bear’ necessities as A. it’s expensive B. it’s dangerous, and C. your month deadline will be over months before you even plant your left toe at the base.
+Try Ben Nevis instead: the summit, at 1,344 meters (4,409ft) above sea level, is the highest in the British Isles.

 2. Buy the Gear

 No wannabe explorer would be worth their salt without a bit of kit.
-On his website, you can get Bear’s knife (the model he carries with him at all times – scream!).
-Is this a clever bit of marketing or just evidence of his over-arching good sense?
+On his website, you can get Bear’s knife (the model he always carries with him – scream!).
+Is this clever marketing or just evidence of his over-arching good sense?
 You can make your mind up.
-Bear also wears an old army watch with an altimeter on it, and you can get something similar online.
+Bear also wears an old army watch with an altimeter, and you can get something similar online.

 3. Watch Old Survival Television: